Admission and Program Requirements

-The Collaborative Environment and Sustainability Program is not a direct entry program.
+The Graduate Specialization in Environment and Sustainability (formerly the Collaborative Environment and Sustainability Program) is not a direct entry program.
 Graduate students may apply to the program following admission to and registration in a HOME Program (department), where the student will have a research supervisor, complete a research thesis and earn a graduate degree in a specific discipline.

 |May start||Eligible for September entry|

 |September start||Eligible for September entry|

 |May start||Eligible for entry in September of Year 1 or Year 2|

 |September start||Eligible for entry in September of Year 1 or Year2|

 |January start||Eligible for entry in September of Year 2|

 Masters students: admission is restricted to students entering their first year of studies in a home department either the May or September term.
 Students entering their home program in the January term are ineligible to apply.

 Masters students enrolled in course-based or one-year home department programs are ineligible to apply.